JP Financial Estadio

 How Estadio Carranza compares to other LaLiga Hypermotion stadiums?

-Who is the patron of the Cádiz CF stadium?
+Who was the patron of Cádiz CF’s stadium?

-The new stadium was named after Ramón de Carranza (Estadio Municipal Ramón de Carranza), a military figure, politician and entrepreneur who, among other things, served as administrator (alcalde) of Cadiz.
-Two days after its opening, the stadium hosted a friendly tournament, also named after Ramón de Carranza (Trofeo Ramón de Carranza).
-The organisation of this tournament later became a tradition and it is played every year, with the participation of many famous clubs and footballers.
+The new stadium was named after Ramón de Carranza (Estadio Municipal Ramón de Carranza), a military officer, politician, and entrepreneur who, among other roles, served as mayor of Cádiz.
+Two days after the stadium’s opening, a friendly tournament was held there, also named after Ramón de Carranza (Trofeo Ramón de Carranza).
+The organization of this tournament later became a tradition, and it has been held annually, featuring many well-known clubs and players.

-What happened in the first few decades after Estadio Carranza was built?
+What happened in the first few decades after Cádiz CF’s stadium was built?

 In 1957 floodlights were installed in the stadium.
 In 1977 Cádiz CF were promoted to the Primera División for the first time in their history.
 On 14th November 1979 the Spanish national football team played their first match in this ground, losing a friendly against Denmark 1:3 (in later years the national team occasionally returned to Cadiz).